Chester County Domestic Violence Lawyer

 Police can arrest you for domestic violence if they believe you have committed any of the following offenses against a family member or household member:

-When a crime is labeled as “domestic violence,” the penalties can be much more far-ranging than if the victim was not a member of your family or household.
+When a crime is labeled as “domestic violence,” cases are often viewed more severely than if the victim was not a member of your family or household.

 What are the Penalties for Domestic Violence in Chester County, Pennsylvania?